gitter-badger/grav-skeleton-course-companion-bootstrap/README.md

 If you encounter any issues, please review the general [Grav Installation Instructions](http://learn.getgrav.org/basics/installation) for additional information.

-To fully enjoy the benefits of the highly efficient and collaborative workflow that Grav can support, the following articles are recommended:
+To fully enjoy the benefits of the highly efficient and collaborative workflow that Grav can support, review the following articles for installing Grav on your desktop + Web server:
 *  [Grav CMS Install Checklist and Steps](http://hibbittsdesign.org/blog/posts/grav-cms-install-checklists-and-steps)
 * [Using Grav with GitHub Desktop (and Deploy)](http://hibbittsdesign.org/blog/posts/using-grav-with-github-and-deploy)